SiegeEngineers/aoc-language-ini/README.md

 .\getstrings.exe Data\language_x1_p1.dll > language.ini
 ```

-You can then delete `getstrings.exe` and replace your old `language_x1_p1.dll` with the one from this project.
+You can then delete `getstrings.exe` and replace your old `language_x1_p1.dll` with the one from aoc-mmmod.

 ## Programmatic usage

-If you are already doing exe mods or have some other way of injecting a DLL for your mod, you can avoid the `language_x1_p1.dll` proxy thing.
+If you are already doing exe mods or have some other way of injecting a DLL for your mod, you can also use aoc-language-ini without the aoc-mmmod dependency.

 Instead, download `aoc-language-ini.dll` from the [releases](https://github.com/SiegeEngineers/aoc-language-ini/releases)
 page.